newptcai/newptcai.github.io/pelican/content/vegan/what-have-i-done-2020-2.md

 make them unhappy.
 And I don't want people to be unhappy.

 This is why I like Greta Thunberg.
 She did not look away.
 And she did not want any of us to look away either.
-She pointed her finger at every single one of us and asked "Hey, WTF have you done in the past decades?"
-And I don't have an answer.
+She pointed her finger at every single one of us and asked "Hey, WTF have you done to this planet?"
+And I am too shamed to answer.

 The past is gone and I cannot change it.
 But I can decide what I do in the future.
-I have already become a [vegan]({filename}./what-have-i-done-2020-1.md) since the beginning of this year.
+Now when I do laundry, I dry my clothes naturally.
+I have also become a [vegan]({filename}./what-have-i-done-2020-1.md) since the beginning of this year.
 I will try to avoid buying anything new from now on.
 I will never own an automobile, electric or not.
 I will probably have to fly a few more times in my life, but I will never fly for vacations again.
+And when I have to fly, I will buy [CO2 offsetting credits](https://www.givinggreen.earth/recommendations).

+Some may say "Oh that's a lot sacrifice."
+I don't feel like that.
+I feel that I really found something that worth to fight for.
+And that makes me feel peaceful.

 All these does not amount to much.
 But I like what [Peter Singer](https://en.wikipedia.org/wiki/Peter_Singer) once said